 3:00 - 3:30 PM, 8 Jan., LT-15

-The chair of this session is Gavin Feng from the City University of Hong Kong.
+The chair of this session is Jingyu He from the City University of Hong Kong.

 Local Overidentification and Efficiency Gains in Modern Causal Inference and Data Combination